Digestive system neoplasm

-In 2020 there were approxamately 19.3 million new cancer cases and 10.0 million cancer deaths world-wide; and about 14.7% of the new cases were gastrointestinal cancers.
+In 2020 there were approximately 19.3 million new cancer cases and 10.0 million cancer deaths world-wide; and about 14.7% of the new cases were gastrointestinal cancers.
 Emerging findings indicate that bile acids have a carcinogenic role throughout the digestive system.
 Excessive exposure of gastrointestinal cells to bile acids may arise as a result of a high fat diet, as well as from increased reflux or restricted bile acid flow.

 Esophageal cancer

 Esophageal cancers commonly present themselves by difficulty in swallowing solid foods like meat or bread.